JCarran0/AngularJS102/README.md

   2. How would I dynamically assign an angular controller value to an html id attribute?
 I tried both id='{{}}' and ng-attr-id='{{}}'

   3. From homework assignment:  I created a factory with a method to add an item to a folder.
 But I needed to create a 'wrapper' function that both called this method on button click, and then reset the user input field.
 Is there a better way?

   4. Why do I get this 'Error: [ngRepeat:dupes]' error when I try to submit the same value to an ng-repeat iterator?
 I think George was able to do this no problem.

+  5. General questions about where to put things:  I.e. Where should I put the page header string.
+Directly in markup, in the controller, or in the model?

 ## Notes
 ### Useful